Where can I buy F1 Tickets?

 You can find current availability, and prices on our F1 Tickets page.

 F1 tickets are distributed by the organisers of each event.
 The Monaco Grand Prix, for example, is run by the Automobile Club de Monaco who normally released tickets around 6 months before the event.
 Therefore, you can typically expect tickets to go on sale 6-9 months before the event itself.

-If you want to see the 2023 F1 Calendar, you can find all details here: https://www.grandprixgrandtours.com/f1-calendar/
+If you want to see the F1 Calendar, you can find all details here.

 How far in advance you need to purchase F1 tickets depends on a whole host of factors – is the event popular?
 Is there a local hero?
 Is the race on the calendar for the first time?
-For 2022 the Miami Grand Prix sold out in 15 minutes, followed by the United States Grand Prix which sold out in 36 hours.
-The Italian Grand Prix sold out in 2-days, and the British Grand Prix sold out in less then a few weeks.
-However, 2022 has been a unique year as we have only just seen COVID-lockdown restrictions ease.
-Add this to growth in popularity of F1, and a perfect storm has created unprecedented demand.
+For 2022 the Miami Grand Prix tickets sold out in 15 minutes, followed by the United States Grand Prix which sold out in 36 hours.
+The Italian Grand Prix sold out in 2-days, and the British Grand Prix sold out in less than a few weeks.
+However, 2022 was a unique year as we had only just come out of COVID-lockdown restrictions.
+Add this to the growth in the popularity of F1, and a perfect storm has created unprecedented demand.
 That said, if you don’t want to be disappointed, there is really only one answer….book as soon as you can!